 If I am still not sure, how else can I determine if my business provides services deemed critical to public health and safety, and economic and national security?

-- Businesses should first consult the text of the Executive Order to determine if they are determined critical.
+- Businesses should first consult the text of the Executive Order and the Phased Work Safe Guidance to determine if they are determined critical.

 - Businesses should review these Frequently Asked Questions and the Sector Specific Guidance.

 - If a business still has questions, they should refer to the NAICS Code Guidance List to help determine which sectors and activities are critical.
 If the list says “Yes” in the “Critical” column, then your business may remain operational, subject to the restriction that you use remote work wherever possible and also need to follow all Center for Disease Control (CDC) and Vermont Department of Health (VDH) guidelines for preventing the spread of COVID-19.

 - ACCD has compiled a list of professions deemed essential.
 This list may help determine if your business is exempt from in-person business operation restrictions under the Executive Order.
 Inclusion on this list should not be interpreted as a green light to continue operating as usual.
 The business should only continue in-person operations that are necessary to meet health and security concerns and must comply with previous Executive Orders concerning telework and remote work, and follow all CDC and VDH guidelines.

 Included with the descriptions is the relevant 4-digit North American Industry Classification System (NAICS) code.
 All businesses should have a NAICS code or codes on their unemployment insurance forms or on their most recent tax return.
 The U.S. Census Bureau is a helpful resource to learn more about individual NAICS codes.

 If your business includes a NAICS code that is essential, that function of your business can remain operational.
 The non-essential functions of your business should suspend, unless those functions can be transitioned to remote working.